New Jersey Board of Public Utilities

 Clean Energy Board Orders are located on the New Jersey Board of Public Utilities' website.

-View legislation that made the statewide efficiency and customer-sited generation programs possible.
+View legislation that made the statewide energy efficiency and customer-sited generation programs possible.

 Dispute Resolution Process

 It is the goal of all parties involved in New Jersey’s Clean Energy Program to conduct business in a professional manner, without giving rise to any complaints or disputes.
 However, it is reasonable to expect that as in any other business, disputes may arise.

 Regardless of who originates it, a dispute should always first be presented to the appropriate Program Manager who will make every attempt to resolve it.
 Contact us at 866.657.6278 and ask to speak to a supervisor or Program Manager.

 If all attempts to resolve an issue have been exhausted, pursuant to N.J.A.C.
 14:1-1, you may file a petition for a formal hearing with the NJ Board of Public Utilities.